ozone-his/ozone-docker-compose/README.md

 # Ozone HIS - The Docker Compose Project

+>_The entreprise-grade health information system that augments OpenMRS 3._

 This is the official Docker Compose project to start and run an Ozone HIS server.

 ## Quick Start